 To protect the pupils in our care and to comply with the recommendations of the Department of Education, Northern Ireland, the school may refer any concerns about the well being of pupils to the Social Services Department.

-Mrs Elaine Murray is the school's Designated Teacher for Child Protection, in her absence Mrs Coleman will cover.
+Mr Gavin Wylie is the school's Designated Teacher for Child Protection, in his absence Mrs Hughes will cover.

 In Laghey we recognise the vulnerability of young children and we offer a caring and supportive environment.
 Since the safety of children is paramount at all times, and our aim is to prevent potential danger, we have made every effort to ensure that children are safe and secure within the school building or off site while in the pursuit of a wide curriculum.